| Stratford Police Service Board: |

 Every municipality in Ontario that maintains a police force (service) is required to have a Police Services Board.

-Here in Stratford, we have a five member board and pursuant to the Police Services Act, our board consists of:
+Here in Stratford, we have a five member board and pursuant to the Community Safety and Policing Act (which replaced the Police Services Act), our board consists of:

 - two members of city council;